mmularski/ckad-exams/ckad-tasks/exam-1/task-12-secret-env-advanced/task/task-description.md

 ```

 ## Notes
-- The Secret should contain base64-encoded data.
-- The Pod should decode the data and display the result.
 - Use environment variables to pass the Secret data to the container.
 - The resource names, Secret content, and output must match the requirements above.